dlebansais/Custom-Controls-Library/README.md

 Represents a radio button with specific support for enum types.

 ## Extended Command Controls
-Similar to RoutedCommand but with additional features.
+Button and MenuItem controls with additional features.

 ## Extended PasswordBox
 Represents a password box that can optionally display the password characters.